LOGOS ACADEMY STUDENT

 Logos Academy is committed to shaping the minds and hearts of our students.
 Formation does not stop with the intellect, but extends to the whole person made in the image of God, including his or her physical, emotional, and spiritual development.

-We believe that Jesus Christ is not only the ideal man, but also the divine Logos who gives coherence and meaning to the universe and the communities we inhabit.
-In love, God sent Him to redeem fallen humanity to love and serve God with heart, soul, mind, and strength.
+We believe that Jesus Christ is the ideal man and divine Logos, the true and living Word of God, who gives coherence and meaning to everything.
+God sent Jesus to redeem His fallen children and to restore His image in them so that they might love and serve Him with heart, soul, mind, and strength, by the power and presence of the Holy Spirit.

 As students are formed into the image of Christ, their deepest loves, hopes, and desires will be oriented by their love for God and commitment to Christ’s kingdom.